sternsecurity/duo-usercleanup/README.md

 This powershell script requires the powershell module developed by Matt Began(mbegan).<br>
 https://github.com/mbegan/Duo-PSModule

-Utilizes the Duo Admin API to remove users from Active Directory that have not logged in within a specified amount of time.
-By default, Duo has no way of removing inactive users from the Duo group when "Directory Sync" is enabled.
+This script utilizes the Duo Admin API to remove users from an Active Directory group that have not logged in within a specified amount of time.
+By default, Duo has no way of removing inactive users within Duo when "Directory Sync" is enabled.
 This script allows you to remove users from the Duo group in Active Directory after a defined number of days of inactivity.

 ## Considerations:
 This script needs to be run from a system and account with access to modify the "Duo" group in Active Directory.

-This script does not take nested groups into account and will be ignored.
+This script does not take nested groups into account, only users in the root Duo group will be removed.

-Duo does not currently have a way to clear the trash bin using the API so you should manually empty the Duo trash bin after this script runs and the directory is sync'd.
+Duo does not currently have a way to clear the trash bin using the API.
+You should manually empty the Duo trash bin after this script runs and AD is sync'd.

 If users are going to continue using the protected applications from a trusted network, their login will fail if they are not removed from the trash bin in Duo.
 Normally users are automatically removed after seven days.